xiwcx/sass-intro/README.md

 ## Sass

 Sass is a css preproessor that compiles in to CSS.

+-  css/scss Example

 ### Intro

--  Why?
+-  Why Sass?
 What do you get?
+    - Organizational and
+    - Logic tools, which equal
+    - More managable, more maintainable, faster developing, and more fun coding!
 -  SASS vs. SCSS: There are two syntaxes.
 Today we’re using the SCSS syntax
--  Example
+    - Scss is a superset of css
+    - So easy to start, just rename your files
+    - Start using the features you're comfortable with, and when you
--  Compiled output
+-  Compile output
+    - Your sass turns into css
+    - This is what you feed the browser
+    - ?
+Not sure what other info to push here.

--  sassmeister.com
+-  sassmeister.com (if their local setups aren't solid)

 ### The Easy Stuff